Read Time: 10 minutes

 Taking into account the factual matrix of the case, the top court relied upon a Supreme Court judgment in Moni Shankar v.
 Union of India (2008) 3 SCC 484 and opined that, if procedural safeguards are provided the same should be observed as they prevent any arbitrary exercise of power and that a departmental instruction cannot totally be ignored.

-The bench further observed that,the appellants was retributive in character as he had earlier endeavoured to highlight the manipulations in the result of Postal Service Group-B cadre examinations and the legal proceedings that followed therefrom.”
+The bench further observed that, “the appellants was retributive in character as he had earlier endeavoured to highlight the manipulations in the result of Postal Service Group-B cadre examinations and the legal proceedings that followed therefrom.”

 “We find it difficult to disturb the findings of the disciplinary authority insofar as the procedural lapses are concerned.
 It really shows that there was negligence on the part of the respondent in performing his duties.
 That being so, we do not feel it was appropriate for the High Court to have set aside the result of the proceedings against the respondent by giving him a clean chit on the issue as a consequence of the Circular not being followed.
-It would be right to say that suppose these charges of bribery had not been levelled and only procedural lapses were examined, this plea would not have been open to the respondent.”
+It would be right to say that suppose these charges of bribery had not been levelled and only procedural lapses were examined, this plea would not have been open to the respondent.”- noted the bench.

 Hence, observing that the nature of charges found against the respondent could hardly be one to call for a major penalty, keeping in mind that there was no bribery charge,“Anyone can make mistakes.
 The consequences of mistakes should not be unduly harsh”.